HackYourFuture/React/documentation/lesson-plans/W2-lesson-plan.md

 - Lifecycle methods are used when render is not enough on its own

 - Cover each, giving examples of when they might be useful
-  - componentWillMount: SSR
+  - constructor: initializing state
   - componentDidMount: data fetching in client-side-only apps
   - shouldComponentUpdate: performance debugging
   - componentWillUnmount: teardown (payment SDKs, intervals, etc)

+- Cover how the lifecycle methods invoking order by react component in [this lifecycle diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) the docs mentioned to.

+**Can the answer on these questions possible?**
-- Question: in which of these lifecycle methods is it OK to call setState? (watch out for stack overflows)
+  - in which of these lifecycle methods is it OK to call setState? (watch out for stack overflows)
+  - what methods are invoked on each component lifecycle:
+    - Mounting
+    - Updating
+    - Unmounting

 ### Component State